Home Page!

 A short film interpretation of Lovecraft's story.

-A remake of Stuart Gordon's 1995 film which was based on Lovecraft's The Outsider.
+A remake of Stuart Gordon's 1995 film, which was largely based on Lovecraft's The Outsider, but now with elements of The Dunwich Horror added in for good measure.

 Very short film based on Lovecraft's short story of the same name.